 In this tutorial, we will show you how to install OroCRM on Ubuntu 18.04 LTS.
-For those of you who didn’t know, OroCRM is an open-source and simple-to utilize CRM with worked in advertising devices for eCommerce business.
+For those of you who didn’t know, OroCRM is an open-source and simple-to utilize CRM with worked in advertising devices for eCommerce businesses.
 This product is completely focused on the internet business.
 OroCRM offers the best functionalities being adaptable and additionally intense.
 OroCRM can also be easily integrated with popular e-commerce platforms like Magento, MailChimp, or Zendesk.